GalvanizeDataScience/stats-shortcourse/README.rst

    **Day 1**: Probability, Probability distributions, Bayesian and frequentist paradigms

-   **Day 2**: Random variables, statistical inference, regression, classification, evaluation metrics
+   **Day 2**: Random variables, Statistical inference, Regression, Classification, Evaluation metrics

 We well begin in the first day with a gentle introduction to probability and the major distributions used in statistics.
 We will